kimjongbing/dll_injector_uwp/README.md

 This was originally a normal [dll injector](https://github.com/kimjongbing/dll_injector) using the Windows API but it was not working on Microsoft Store applications (UWP) so I made this injector.
 This works on both UWP applications and normal applications.

+## Caution
+Please make sure your DLL is on a hard drive with an NTFS file system.
+You will not be able to see the ``Security`` tab otherwise.
+Look at the [DLL Setup Permissions](#dll-setup-permissions) section to see how to set up the security permissions of your DLL.

 ## Usage
 1. **List all processes**: Run the following command to list all process IDs (PIDs).